 In North Africa and the Middle East people speak about the second wave of COVID-19 and point to depressing numbers.
-Ben and Burgi have wondered, "Should we just drop a whole generation of new fieldworkers that are on fire to go full-time?"
+Aquila and Priscilla have wondered, "Should we just drop a whole generation of new fieldworkers that are on fire to go full-time?"
 This is not an easy question.
 But they say they feel peace in their hearts that they should take the risk and go ahead with training up eight women, with some with extensive ministry experience, who have enrolled for their discipleship training this Fall.
 They come from war-torn and struggling countries.
 Praise God!

 Prayerfully read the short bios of our new students (for their protection we can only give you their initials and will cover their eyes).
 Each comes with history, expectations, and vision.
 Each has chosen a way and ministry of challenges and countless obstacles.
 For sure they need your prayers.

 (E.F. comes with a diploma in Christian Psychology and a special training for the ministry among drug addicted people.)
 I’ve been mostly working among young people who live in despair.
 In our country people on the fringes of society usually have nobody who would take the time to listen to them.
 Since my two kids are grown up, I feel the calling from God to go full-time into this ministry.
 I hope that the training and the local team will give me the needed framework for ministry.